-Each non-employee Director is entitled to receive a non-qualified stock option to purchase 25,000 shares of the Company's common stock vesting annually over three years and granted on the fifth business day following his or her initial election to the Board of Directors and an annual retainer of \$12,000 paid in four equal quarterly installments.

-In February 2009, the Compensation Committee recommended certain changes in non-employee Director compensation, which were approved by the Board of Directors effective as of January 1, 2009.
-In addition to the non-qualified stock option to purchase 25,000 shares of the Company's stock upon initial election to the Board of Directors and the \$12,000 retainer described above, each non-employee Director is entitled to receive a non-qualified stock option to purchase a number of shares of the Company's Common Stock having an aggregate Black-Scholes cash value of \$41,250, rounded to the nearest 100 shares, vesting annually over three years and granted on the fifth business day following each annual meeting of stockholders.
-In addition, the Lead Director is entitled to receive a non-qualified stock option to purchase a number of shares of the Corporation's common stock having an aggregate Black-Scholes cash value of \$41,250, rounded to the nearest 100 shares, vesting annually over three years and granted on the fifth business day following each annual meeting of stockholders.
+Each non-employee Director is entitled to receive a non-qualified stock option to purchase 25,000 shares of the Company's common stock vesting annually over three years and granted on the fifth business day following his or her initial election to the Board of Directors.
+Each non-employee Director receives an annual retainer of \$12,000 paid in four equal quarterly installments and is also entitled to receive a non-qualified stock option to purchase a number of shares of the Company's Common Stock having an aggregate Black-Scholes cash value of \$41,250, rounded to the nearest 100 shares, vesting annually over three years and granted on the fifth business day following each annual meeting of stockholders.
+In addition, the Lead Director is entitled to receive a non-qualified stock option to purchase a number of shares of the Company's common stock having an aggregate Black-Scholes cash value of \$41,250, rounded to the nearest 100 shares, vesting annually over three years and granted on the fifth business day following each annual meeting of stockholders.

 Each non-employee Director member of the Audit Committee is entitled to receive an additional annual retainer of \$8,000, each non-employee Director member of the Compensation Committee is entitled to receive an additional annual retainer of \$4,000 and each non-employee member of the Governance Committee is entitled to receive an additional annual retainer of \$4,000.
-In addition, each Committee Chairman (Audit Committee, Compensation Committee and Governance Committee) is entitled to receive an additional retainer of \$4,000.
+In addition, each Committee Chairman (Audit Committee, Compensation Committee and Governance Committee) is entitled to receive an additional annual retainer of \$4,000.
 Retainers are paid in four equal quarterly installments.